claroline/Claroline/README.md

         - php5-intl
     - fileinfo (for mime type detection)
     - curl (for facebook authentication)
+    - Check if you have a correct configuration of time zone in your php.ini as "Europe/Brussels" (case sensitive).
     - Optionaly:
         - [gd][1] (for simple icon creation)
         - [ffmpeg][2] (for video thumbnail creation)